cosmicexplorer/deep-pokemon/README.md

     - Documentation produced to explain the rules of the toy game, how to run the script, and how to evaluate its accuracy.
 3. [ ] Encode game mechanics into a script which uses TensorFlow to play entire games against human opponents on the simulator.
     - Documentation produced to explain how the bot is trained, what information it stores, and how its effectiveness will be evaluated.

-[1]: The Pokémon logos, characters, and game mechanics are intellectual property of Nintendo.
-This project investigates computational techniques to play an abstract, simulated version of the Pokémon battle system.
-This software is not an alternative in any way to the experience of playing the game.

 [^1]: https://en.wikipedia.org/wiki/Gameplay_of_Pok%C3%A9mon#Pok.C3.A9mon_Battles